Deadwood is one of the most important concepts in Gin Rummy. It affects when you can knock, how scoring works, and how often you risk being undercut.

 Deadwood vs Meld Quality

-A common beginner mistake is focusing on building perfect melds while ignoring deadwood.
+A common beginner mistake is focusing on building impressive melds while ignoring deadwood.

 Example: